ku-nlp/kwja/README.md

 Here are some other options for `kwja` command:

 `--model-size`: Model size to be used.
-Please specify 'base' or 'large'.
+Please specify 'tiny', 'base' (default) or 'large'.

 `--device`: Device to be used.
 Please specify 'cpu' or 'gpu'.